 Phew!
 That is a pretty long, drawn-out process.
 For more information on applying for patents in the UK, see the patents information on the .GOV.UK website.

-I wouldn’t be prepared to wait 5 years for a patent which may or may not be granted.
+I wouldn’t be prepared to wait 5 years for a patent that may or may not be granted.
 While I’m sitting and waiting for a patent, someone may just release a similar game and beat me to market!

 Consider a design patent for board game components

 Because there are so many board games available now each with similar mechanics it is very difficult to receive a patent for a board game.